Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Numerical Results

-In Fig. \ref{figure7}, the transmit power is scaled proportionally to $1/N$ over the purely NLoS RIS-BS channel ($\delta=0$) or purely NLoS user-RIS channels ($\varepsilon_{k}=0, \forall k$).
+In Fig. \ref{figure7}, the transmit power is scaled proportionally to $1/N$ over a purely NLoS RIS-BS channel ($\delta=0$) or purely NLoS user-RIS channels ($\varepsilon_{k}=0, \forall k$).
 For $N\to\infty$, the rate maintains a non-zero value, which is consistent with Corollaries \ref{corollary7_rate_NLoS_scaling_N} and \ref{corollary8_rate_NLoS_varepusilon_scaling_N}.
 Besides, in agreement with Corollary \ref{corollary7_rate_NLoS_scaling_N}, the asymptotic limit for $\delta=0$ when $N \to \infty$ can be significantly improved by increasing the number of BS antennas from $M=64$ to $M=400$.
 This is because the RIS-BS channel has a high rank if $\delta=0$, which decreases the spatial correlation among the users and mitigates the multi-user interference.
-Furthermore, in agreement with Corollary \ref{corollary8_rate_NLoS_varepusilon_scaling_N}, the asymptotic limit for $\varepsilon_{k}=0, \forall k$ when $N\to\infty$ only marginally increases when increasing $M$ from $64$ to $400$. {This observation confirms once again that it is beneficial to guarantee the spatial diversity between the RIS and the BS.}
+Furthermore, in agreement with Corollary \ref{corollary8_rate_NLoS_varepusilon_scaling_N}, the asymptotic limit for $\varepsilon_{k}=0, \forall k$ when $N\to\infty$ only marginally increases when increasing $M$ from $64$ to $400$.
+This observation confirms once again that guaranteeing the spatial diversity between the RIS and the BS could offer a good rate in RIS-aided massive MIMO systems.